Miss Brazil 2025

 Miss Brazil 2025 (Miss Brasil 2025), officially Miss Universe Brazil 2025 (Miss Universo Brasil 2025) was the 71st edition of the Miss Brazil pageant, held at the Coliseu Convenções, São Paulo on February 13, 2025.
 This was the last pageant held under Gerson Antonelli, as months after the pageant was held, Antonelli would go on to loose the Miss Universe Brazil franchise license.
 The franchise license for Brazil at Miss Universe then went to Rodrigo Ferro, who kept the titleholder crowned and final results intact for this edition and will organize next year's pageant.

 Iêda Maria Vargas, Miss Universe 1963, crowned Gabriela Lacerda of Piauí as the winner.
-Lacerda will represent Brazil at the upcoming Miss Universe 2025 pageant, to be held on November 21, 2025, in Thailand.
+Lacerda represented Brazil at the Miss Universe 2025 pageant on November 21, 2025, held in Thailand, where she placed in the top 30.
 Luana Cavalcante of Pernambuco, the outgoing Miss Universe Brazil, was not present.